thoughtspot/tmlblock-googleanalytics/README.md

 # Google Analytics Starter Kit
-Create a set of ThoughtSpot visualizations based on Google Analytics data hosted in Snowflake
+Create a set of ThoughtSpot visualizations based on Google Analytics data hosted in Snowflake.
+Analyze user acquisition and user behavior of your website with search, drill-downs, and spotIQ.

 # Worksheets included
 - AdWords Analysis